swhitefi/Comparative_Genomics/README.md

 Notice the quality drop(per base sequence quality graph) at the end of Rush_KPC_266_2_combine_fastqc.html report.
 This is commonly observed in illumina samples that as the number of sequencing cycles performed is increased the average quality of the base calls, as reported by the Phred Scores produced by the sequencer falls.
 Check the overrepresented sequences graph and the kind of adapters that were used for sequencing these samples.

-Check out [this](https://sequencing.qcfail.com/articles/loss-of-base-call-accuracy-with-increasing-sequencing-cycles/) detailed explaination as to why quality drops with increasing sequencing cycles.
+Check out [this](https://sequencing.qcfail.com/articles/loss-of-base-call-accuracy-with-increasing-sequencing-cycles/) for more detailed explaination as to why quality drops with increasing sequencing cycles.

 > [A video FastQC walkthrough created by FastQC developers](https://www.youtube.com/watch?v=bz93ReOv87Y "FastQC video")